 Choosing a marketplace

-As you weigh up the pros and cons of selling on a marketplace from your web-store, it’s worth considering which marketplace you would join.
+As you weigh up the pros and cons of selling on a marketplace from your online store, it’s worth considering which marketplace you would join.

 The tempting answer is just to say “all of them!”, but each marketplace has its own requirements, algorithm processes and limitations.
 Read reviews and check out the advantages and disadvantages of each channels before leaping into a hasty decision.